 There are complex visa requirements for entering and exiting Mongolia.
-Your initial arrival is granted via a single-entry visa which you will generally be required to obtain from your local Mongolian embassy before travel.
+Your initial arrival is granted via a single-entry visa which you will be required to obtain from your local Mongolian embassy before travel if one exists, or on arrival if not.
 Foreign citizens who enter Mongolia to work require a multi entry visa and an Alien Card (Expatriate ID Residence Card) which is normally processed in the weeks after arrival, following medicals and other paperwork.
 Soon after arriving in Mongolia, resident foreigners' fingerprints are taken at the Immigration Department and linked to your visa and Alien Card.
 Fingerprints will be re-taken at exit in order to check that there are no outstanding legal issues.